br-mat/Wifi-temp-hum-sensor/README.md

 ![circuitraw](/docs/circuit_raw.png "circuit")

 <br>
 The prototype version i did on breadboards, but they are impractical.
-So I soldered the PCB layout on simple hole grid plates (*3x7cm*) and inserted a fuse on the positive incoming wire because of security reasons. <br>
+So I soldered the PCB layout on simple hole grid plates ( *3x7cm* ) and inserted a fuse on the positive incoming wire because of security reasons.
+If you are using a module for the *DHT-11* simply remove *R1* and connect the module directly to *VOUT* of the Buck-converter. <br>

 ![circuitpcb](/docs/circuit_pcb.png "circuit pcb layout")